Resources

 4. Encourage peer-to-peer recognition

-Celebrating everyday wins in a public, positive way promotes team collaboration and boosts company morale.
+Celebrating everyday wins in a public, positive way promotes team collaboration, boosts company morale, and increases employee retention.
 For Employee Appreciation Day, encourage your people to spotlight their teammates’ achievements and publicly congratulate them.

 Struggling to find the words to ‘recognize’ your teammate?
 Check out this list of 10 recognition examples.
 Or, bring your recognition to life with a fun GIF.
-Here’s nine playful GIFs to use on Employee Appreciation Day (or any time of year!).
+Here are nine playful GIFs to use on Employee Appreciation Day (or any time of year!).

 5. Send an employee appreciation gift